Paullllllllllllllllll/ChronoTranscriber/README.md

 ### Configure File Paths

-Edit `config/paths_config.yaml` to specify your input and output directories for PDFs and images.
+Edit `config/paths_config.yaml` to specify your input and output directories for PDFs, EPUBs, and images.

 ## Configuration